AndreaAltini/orders_api-mulesoft/README.md

 ## Testing

-### Run MUnit tests

-1. If you are using the Encrypted Database Credential Option, be sure to set the secure.key variable at runtime even for the MUnit tests.
+If you are using the Encrypted Database Credential Option, be sure to set the secure.key variable at runtime even for the MUnit tests.

 ### Included Tests